 This historic "little village" occupies a square mile of downtown San Antonio and was originally the site where Spanish soldiers stationed at the Alamo bivouacked in huts.
 Today it's one of the attractions that can be reached via street or from the River Walk.
 La Villita contains shops, art galleries, and restaurants.
 Among them is the Fig Tree, an outdoor spot considered exceptionally romantic for its view of the river and continental cuisine it serves.

 A feast for the senses, Market Square's colors, tastes, and Mariachi music bring romantic San Antonio visitors close to Mexico without having to cross the border.
-Attractions include some 50 shops selling imported goods from Latin America, and the landmark Mi Tierra Café, open 24 hours to satisfy Tex-Mex food cravings.
+Attractions include some 50 shops selling imported goods from Latin America, and the landmark Mi Tierra Cafe, which is open 24 hours to satisfy Tex-Mex food cravings.
 In the clean, well-lit, indoor shopping complex there's everything from giant piñatas to tiny milagro charms.
 Beautiful hand-embroidered clothing for men and women, painted dishes, costumes, jewelry, gifts, and original works of art are all on display and available at great prices.
-Culture-minded couples can hop over to the nearby Museo Alameda, the country's largest Latino museum, a Smithsonian affiliate.

-The San Antonio Museum of Art (SAMA) on the San Antonio River dazzles visitors with its exceptional collections.
+SAMA sits on the San Antonio River and dazzles visitors with its exceptional collections.
 SAMA's Asian art section contains the largest number of fine Chinese ceramics outside of China, and its vast Latin American folk art wing includes the priceless Nelson Rockefeller collection.
 SAMA also exhibits Western antiquities and contemporary work.

-The Pearl Complex is transforming itself from an expansive brewery that closed in 2001 to San Antonio's hippest gathering place.
+The Pearl is transforming itself from an expansive brewery that closed in 2001 to San Antonio's hippest gathering place.
 The area's anchor is the San Antonio campus of the Culinary Institute of America, dedicated to propagating the best of Latin American cuisine.
 Visiting romantics can enroll in culinary enthusiast classes or simply make their way to one of the restaurants on site or the Saturday farmer's market.
-Other attractions within the Pearl Complex include an Aveda Institute, offering beauty services by students at a discount; The Twig, San Antonio's only independent bookstore; and Melissa Guerra, a cornucopia of kitchen wares that also features Latin American imports, gifts, jewelry, and other serendipitous finds.Continue to 9 of 10 below.
+Other attractions within the Pearl include Lick Honest Ice Creams, The Twig Book Shop, and Bike World.

 Fun and funky, the Southtown Arts District is home to numerous galleries and artists' studios at the Blue Star Arts Complex.
 On the first Friday of every month, there's an ArtWalk that provides local artists with exposure and visitors an opportunity to acquire affordable works of art.
 Southtown attractions include several small museums, shops, restaurants, and the Blue Star Brewing Company, which pours hand-crafted lagers and ales.
 The King William neighborhood, where the city's wealthiest burghers settled, is adjacent, and it's fun to take a romantic stroll past their stately, well-kept homes.
 To reach the area, take the Blue Trolley from downtown or the River Walk to King William.
 Rental bikes are available at Blue Star.